jaroslov/miscc/README.md

 certain compute-oriented x86 devices (Phis) there are instructions that allow the efficient writing of 'strings' based on a mask.
 This allows full insertion & extraction from a stream.

+WQUPC
+====

+Implements the Princeton weighted-quick-union-path-compression variation of the union-find algorithm.

+The API is:

+    int wqupc_init(struct wqupc* w, int n, int* id, int* sz);
+    int wqupc_root(struct wqupc* w, int i);
+    int wqupc_connected(struct wqupc* w, int i, int j);
+    int wqupc_union(struct wqupc* w, int i, int j);

+The function `init` is used to initialize the `wqupc` set.
+The function `root` returns the canonical identifier representing the union that the given element belongs to.
+The function `connected` asks if two elements belong to the same set.
+The function `union` performs the union of two sets.
+The run-times are given in the Princeton lecture, although they are not entirely correct.